 I made the Gradbot 2.0 to be simple, safe, and presentable.
 The electronics and controls were simplified to a conventional RC hobby system, the arm was mechanically only able to move within a limited area, the turret has a lot of give, and it is more presentable as the official Bosco Tech graduation robot.
 I did all the design work, almost all the manufacturing, and all the electronics.

 The turret can rotate a full 360 Degrees back and forth without any problems.
 It is constructed with two pieces of inch thick polypropylene and a 1/4 inch aluminum plate for rigidity.
 It is driven by a single 775 Motor behind a high reduction Vex Pro gearbox.
-Even with the reduction the turret can do a full rotation in a second or less.
+The turret can do a full rotation in less than a second.

-This robot will now be used as the official Bosco Tech graduation robot for years to come.
-Thanks for viewing this post!
+This robot will now be used as the official Bosco Tech graduation robot for years to come!